dustywhite7/Econ8310/SlidesCode/1 - Review.md

 Forecast: "to predict or estimate (a future event or trend)" -- Google Dictionary

-- Predict commodity pricing
+- Predict weather patterns
 - Estimate the quantity of stock required during a certain time-span
-- Determine the most likely outcome of a stochastic process based on previous events
+- Generally, determine the most likely outcome of a stochastic process based on previous events
 - **Learn from patterns**